barsoom/ex-remit/README.md

 - [ ] Comments view
 - [ ] Show an indicator when you've been reviewing for a long time
 - [ ] Decide whether we want usecs in datetimes or not
+- [ ] Add email (and thus Gravatars) to comments - via another API call
+- [ ] Add name to comments - via another API call
+- [ ] Handle that a comment may not have an associated commit

 Last:
 - [ ] Consider case sensitivity with username matching